Burswood railway station: History

 The station was originally to be named Burrswood, however it became Burswood after being misspelt by the station sign's painters when it opened in 1893.
-The station was renamed Rivervale on 30 May 1923, mirroring that of the suburb that was renamed in 1921 in part due to the public's association of Burswood with sewerage processing; On 31 March 1968, a new platform opened.
+The station was renamed Rivervale on 30 May 1923, mirroring that of the suburb that was renamed in 1921 in part due to the public's association of Burswood with sewage processing; On 31 March 1968, a new platform opened.